Beads that Speak

 A note from Nan:

-One recent morning, my husband and I sat in our study - me in the big chair by the window, Tom, at his worktable reading an article.
-It was about a gentleman trying to deal with deciding what to do with all the paintings his father had left behind upon his death.
+One recent morning, my husband and I sat in our study - me in the big chair by the window, Tom at his worktable reading an article was about a gentleman trying to deal with deciding what to do with all the paintings his father had left behind upon his death.
+There were many.
+The family needed a means for people anywhere to view the paintings and read about the artist.
 After finishing the article, Tom looked at me and said, “We have to begin working on a way to share your legacy with the family and the world.”

 So we hired a good friend and his agency, pivotol.com to do just that.
 We asked Ben to create a web site that would, initially, describe me and my journey as an artist.
-To start, we selected five of the larger works, plus a five-piece installation:
+It would be done through several interviews and by working with their web designer and photographer.
+As a beginning step to presenting my beadwork, we selected five of the larger pieces and a five-piece installation:

-• One Suitcase: An Installation About the Global Refugee Crisis
+One Suitcase: An Installation Representing the Global Refugee Crisis

 Dropped on a Beach